Refining the Idea

 It is important to discuss plans with discipline colleagues and the divisional dean to answer these questions.
-The Director of Grant Development is also available to discuss the concept and help to determine how it fits with the RTC mission and the best process for moving forward.
+The Director of Grants is also available to discuss the concept and help to determine how it fits with the RTC mission and the best process for moving forward.

 Identifying a Funder